Roadschooler, worldschooler, homeschooler, parent, traveller, learner… do any of these titles describe you?

 How does the Great Canadian Adventure Work?

-You have a few options for purchasing these programs.
+Last time I checked, you have a few options for purchasing these programs.
 You can purchase either a subscription which is mailed out on a monthly basis (a different province / territory per month).
-Or, you can make a one-time purchase of one province’s program.
+Or, you can make a one-time purchase of one province’s program or the entire set.

 The whole curriculum is then broken down into different categories and age recommendations: